Structure in Deep Reinforcement Learning: A Survey and Open Problems: Preliminaries

 A model of an MDP $\hat{\mathcal{M}}$ allows an agent to \emph{plan} a trajectory by simulating it to generate experiences.
 RL methods that use such models are categorized into \emph{Model-Based RL} \shortcite{moerland-ftml23a}.
 On the other hand, not having such a model necessitates learning the policy directly from experiences, and such methods fall into the category of \emph{Model-free RL}.

 RL methods can additionally be categorized based on the type of objective $J$.
-Methods that use a value function, and correspondingly the Temporal Difference error~\shortcite{sutton-ml88}, to learn a policy fall into the category of \emph{Value-based RL}.
-A key idea in these methods is \emph{bootstrapping}, where they use a learned value estimate to improve the estimate of a state that precedes it. \emph{On-policy} methods directly update the policy that generated the experiences, while \emph{Off-policy} methods use a separate policy to generate experiences. \emph{Policy-Based} Methods parameterize the policy directly and use the Policy Gradient~\shortcite{williams-ML92,sutton-neurips99} to create $J$.
+Methods that use a value function, and correspondingly either Monte-Carlo estimates or Temporal Difference (TD) error~\shortcite{sutton-ml88}, to learn a policy fall into the category of \emph{Value-based RL}.
+A key idea in TD methods is \emph{bootstrapping}, where they use a learned value estimate to improve the estimate of a state that precedes it. \emph{On-policy} methods directly update the policy that generated the experiences, while \emph{Off-policy} methods use a separate policy to generate experiences. \emph{Policy-Based} Methods parameterize the policy directly and use the policy gradient theorem~\shortcite{williams-ML92,sutton-neurips99} to create $J$.

-A central theme of research in practical RL methods focuses on approximating a global solution by iteratively learning one or more of the aforementioned quantities using supervised learning and function approximations.
+A central research theme in practical RL methods focuses on approximating a global solution by iteratively learning one or more of the aforementioned quantities using supervised learning and function approximations.
 We use the notion of a pipeline to talk about different RL methods. \cref{fig:rl-pipeline} shows the anatomy of an RL pipeline.
 The pipeline can be defined as a mathematical tuple $\Omega = \langle \mathcal{S}, \mathcal{A}, R, P, Q, \pi, \hat{\mathcal{M}}, J, \mathcal{E} \rangle$, where all definitions remain the same as before.
 To solve an MDP, the pipeline operates on given an environment $\mathcal{E}$ by taking the state $s \in \mathcal{S} $ as input and producing an action $ a \in \mathcal{A}$ as an output.
 The environment operates with the dynamics $P$ and a reward function $R$.
 The pipeline might generate experiences by directly interacting with $\mathcal{E}$, i.e., \emph{learning} from experiences or by simulating a learned model $\hat{\mathcal{M}}$ of the environment.
 The optimization procedure encompasses the interplay between the current policy $\pi$, its value function $Q$, the reward $R$, and the learning objective $J$.
-With a slight abuse of notation, we refer to any of the components of a pipeline as $X$ and assume the space in which it exists as $\mathcal{X}$.